- Instant confirmation

 Visit The King's Gallery

-Delve into the Royal Collection at The King's Gallery, a treasure trove of art that ranks among the world's finest and stands as a testament to centuries of European royalty.
+Delve into the Royal Collection at The King's Gallery (closes on 6th October and re-opens on 1st November), a treasure trove of art that ranks among the world's finest and stands as a testament to centuries of European royalty.
 Find books created in celebration of 100 years of Queen Mary’s Dolls’ House and even Shakespeare's first folio.
 The Royal Collection boasts a remarkable array of Indian art, spanning over six centuries, marked by cultural exchange, fascination, and the realities of empire and commonwealth.
 Uncover fascinating details about the building and exhibition with the multimedia guide.

 Check out the exhibitions